Bahrain Bay: Description

-Bahrain Bay is situated on coastal land adjacent to the original business and political area in the heart of Bahrain's capital city Manama.
-(Geographically, Bahrain as an island, sits in the center of the Persian Gulf and is connected by a bridged causeway to neighboring Saudi Arabia).

-shallow waters which form the bay.
+Bahrain Bay is situated on coastal land adjacent to the original political and business area in the heart of Bahrain's capital city Manama.
+(Geographically, Bahrain as an island, sits in the center of the Persian Gulf and is connected by a bridged causeway to neighboring Saudi Arabia) across the shallow waters which form the bay.

 The project was designed by American firm Skidmore, Owings & Merrill, who also designed the Burj Khalifa, the world's tallest tower.
-The master plan was designed by then-SOM architect Michael Kirchmann, who explored the idea of concentric circles appearing as ripples from the central anchor structure.
+The master plan was designed by then-SOM architect Michael David Kirchmann, who explored the idea of concentric circles appearing as ripples from the central anchor structure.